zombiecoder141/CustomerReaderExerciseCs/README.md

 I have changed the names to reflect the model.
 I changed how the file structure is used.
 I added some more error logging.
-I also chose to incluide culture variants just in case
+I also chose to include culture variants just in case